eyal0/Chicken-story/README.md

 ![image](https://user-images.githubusercontent.com/109809/110190705-dd5e7200-7de1-11eb-98d2-7af2d3bc28f3.png)

 That's just the top-left of the DCT image.
-We can see that all the rest of the image was uniform and all the significance was in the corner.
+We can see that all the significant bits were in the corner.
 That's why the DCT worked even though we threw away so many bits: We threw away the bits that don't matter.
 It only works well on photos but that's what we want to deal with anyway.

 To encode this into a number we use the method that I mentioned before: Looking at just the top-left 64 numbers, encode a `1` if the value is above the median, otherwise `0`.
 The result is a 64-bit number with half `0`s.
 There are (64 choose 32) such numbers, more than 10<sup>18</sup> and **way** more than the 3.1 million images that we want to encode so we're unlikely to have a collision.